 Joining the Team - Logistics and Travel - FAQ - Practices - Policies - Email Archive - History

-ARML (American Regions Math League) is the premier national competition for math teams, and is the largest, most prestigious, and probably most fun on-site math competition in the United States. mathleague.org organizes several teams of 15 talented math students to represent Northern California and the Bay Area at ARML each year.
-We will travel to the University of Nevada-Las Vegas for ARML 2020, leaving on Thursday, May 28th, and returning on Sunday, May 31st.
+ARML (American Regions Math League) is the premier national competition for math teams, and is the largest, most prestigious, and probably most fun on-site math competition in the United States. mathleague.org organizes several teams of 15 talented math students to represent Northern California and the Bay Area at ARML each year, and we would like to invite interested students to submit an application to be on this year's team.
+This year's ARML meet is scheduled for June 5 and will be held online.

 The links on this page have all the information you'll need about the team.
 For general information about the ARML competition, check out the ARML website at www.arml.com.
 For other questions about the SFBA/NorCal team, the coaching staff can be reached at email@example.com.
 However, please read the FAQ before emailing.